A LITTLE BIT ABOUT US

 Since 2007 we have been working hard to transform the vehicle wrap industry.
 We believe that getting your vehicle decal’d up or completely wrapped should be an easy process.
 You should always feel confident in your wrap vendor and in control the entire time.
 360 Wraps provides a service you can count on every time and trust to manage your vehicle branding for years to come.
 With over 100 years of vehicle advertising experience on staff, if we do not have the answer we absolutely know how to find it.
 360 Wraps handles more vehicles each and every week than any other specialty vehicle wrap shop in town and we are standing by ready to show you the professionalism you deserve.

 When you buy a vinyl car wrap in the Dallas area, you want to make sure it’s resilient and reliable.
-And in most cases, you shouldn’t have to worry too much because most of these wraps will last a long time.
-However, you may have to consider a reasonably simple repair process if your wrap ever gets damaged and needs detailed and high-quality repair.
+And in most cases, you shouldn’t have to worry too much because these wraps will last a long time.
+However, you may have to consider what your your car wrap cost can end up being if your vinyl ends up damaged and needs a detailed fix.

 When you own a vinyl car wrap that you think needs repairs, there are a few steps that you need to take to ensure that things go as smoothly as possible for your needs.
-First of all, you need to make sure that you know how extensive the damage is to your wrap.
+First of all, you need to make sure that the damage to your wrap is worth the cost of repair, as opposed to the cost of replacement.
 How far does it spread across the surface of your car?
 And is it devastating or just a minor scratch problem that can be easily fixed?

 Next, you need to know what kind of damage you are looking at on your vehicle.
 Many types may occur, each of which is quite different.
 For example, some dirt stains can be a real issue if you’re trying to keep your wrap looking great – it can even lead to wear and tear on the surface of the wrap that causes damage to spread and become more consistent and harder to repair.